an Anglo-Norman villa, a mill and its electricity production

 This 750 m long millrace, hewn by hand and lined with stone, extends on either side of the flourmill.
 Upstream, the work of diverting the water is controlled via an automatic sluicegate opening and closing system, operated from a smartphone.
 The headrace reaches a hydraulic rake, a descent chute and sluicegates as well as a fishway (notably river trout).
 This is where the Francis turbine works its magic.
 The millrace is continued via a tailrace and an outlet arm.

-The second level is bordered by a balcony corridor, reached via a wooden stairway.
-It provides access to a large room, spanning a floor surface area of approx. 112 m², with a 7 m high ridge as well as two adjoining rooms, spanning a floor surface area of approx. 72 m², which are laid out in the building set at right angles, closing the courtyard.
+A balcony corridor, reached via a wooden stairway in the courtyard, runs alongside the section of walled-up buildings.
+It leads, on one side, to adjoining storage rooms which extend into the centre of the flourmill.
+Said balcony corridor provides access, on the other side, to two adjoining rooms, spanning a floor surface area of approx. 72 m², which are laid out in the building set at right angles, closing the courtyard.

 A large 84 m² garage as well as three other rooms used for garage and workshop purposes (approx. 35 m²) take up the ground floor of this last building.